arvestad/FastPhylo/README.md

 ## Source code ##

-Source code is available through cloning this repository -- see GitHub links and resources.
+Source code is available through cloning of this repository -- see GitHub links and resources.
 See the file "INSTALL" for compilation and installation instructions!

 ## Documentation ##